To see the most recent updates to this page see the Blog Update page.

 “A slightly more unusual enquiry that we received was for the inclusion of underwater ships.
 Perhaps surprisingly, this is actually something that has been thought about by the team.”

-Generation Ships – In the early days of space travel (before faster than light travel) these ships set off for distant worlds and had generations of people living on them.
+Generation Ships – These are now in game following the release of 2.3 – The Commanders update, complete with voice logs.
+There is however no current associated gameplay.
+In the early days of space travel (before faster than light travel) these ships set off for distant worlds and had generations of people living on them.
 They never made contact with their home worlds again and little is known of their fate.
 Are people still alive?
 Well according to Frontier ‘The Missing’ will at some point make it into the game, possibly in one of the currently locked off areas of the universe.

 Mega-Ships: Nine new mega-ships appeared in the 2.3 – The Commanders update.
 When asked during Pax: East if players could hitch rides with Mega-Ships or store ships on them, Sandro Sammarco gave a hesitant reply of “No comment”.
 There are also some gameplay elements due with these ships, although due to a change in priorities these have been delayed for an unspecified period of time.
 As Steve Kirby, Lead Games Designer commented,